rangertaha/edu-spiders/README.md

     bu.edu

 To crawl the www.bu.edu site use the `bu.edu` spider.
-The scraped items will be stored in an Elasticsearch server by default.

-    $ scrapy crawl bu.edu

-## Output formats

-The scraped items will be stored in an Elasticsearch server by default.
 To output in *csv* format do the following.

 * *-o* output filename
 * *-t* output format

-    $ scrapy crawl bu.edu -t csv -o bu.edu.csv
+    $ scrapy crawl bu.edu -t csv -o data/bu.edu.csv